ryanchengguo/Algorithms/README.md

 - 136_Single Number (hash table approach)
   - Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.

+- 217_Contains Duplicate
+  - Given an array of integers, find if the array contains any duplicates.
+Your function should return true if any value appears at least twice in the array, and it should return false if every element is distinct.
+    - Input: [1,2,3,1]    Input: [1,2,3,4]
+    - Output: true        Output: false

 ## Linked List
 - 21_Merge Two Sorted Lists